 percent

-Prime rents continue to rise
+Prime rents rise in all cities

 Key figures top 7 office letting market